eficode/DevOpsCSAOS/documentation/README.md

 # Project documentation

 This directory contains the project documentation.
-The intention of these instructions is to give a as thorough as possible introduction to ease further development of the application.
+The intention of these instructions is to give a as thorough as possible introduction to the applications' functionalities and configuration to ease further development of the application.

 The documentation has the following content: